chrishengler/twaddle/docs/basics.md

 # Basics

-## What is PyRant?
+## What is Twaddle?
-PyRant implements a limited subset of [Rant v3](https://github.com/TheBerkin/rant3).
+Twaddle implements a limited subset of [Rant v3](https://github.com/TheBerkin/rant3).

 Initial targeted features are: